Air Museum in McMinnville Oregon Features Legendary One-Flight Plane

 • Save

-The titan II Missile display sticks up from the floor of the museum and allows you to descend stairs to the bottom of it which puts you inside the missile silo.
+The Titan II Missile display sticks up from the floor of the museum and allows you to descend stairs to the bottom of it which puts you inside the missile silo.

 The air museum in McMinnville Oregon is must-see for any air or space enthusiast and provides a very detailed interesting glimpse into our journey into flight.